pjsip/pjproject_docs/README.md

 $ make clean
 ```

-## Manual installation
+## Method 3: Manual installation

 These are for generating the docs locally if you do not wish to use the Docker image
 (note for RTD, the required installations are already specified in `readthedocs.yml`
 and `requirements.txt`).

 Note that local installation is not required for releasing new documentation version (new pjproject version).
 You only need a text editor for that.
-This will be explained in later section.

 Also note that these are only tested on Linux at the moment, and Windows will not work
 (because `conf.py` calls `./configure` to initialize the macros).
 Mac may work but untested.